dmbarbour/glas/docs/GlasApps.md

 ## Foreign Function Interface (FFI)

 I propose a pipelined FFI model.
 A transaction builds a stream of commands to be handled by a non-transactional FFI thread.
-The FFI thread interprets this stream, loading libraries, calling functions, reading memory, perhaps even JIT-compiling C code (via TinyCC).
+The FFI thread interprets this stream, loading libraries, calling functions, reading memory, perhaps JIT-compiling C code so we can directly express composite operations.
 Results are observed in a future transaction through a queue.

 A viable API: